Southern California Edison: Woolsey Fire

 The Woolsey Fire was a wildfire that burned in Los Angeles County and Ventura County in November 2018, destroying 1,643 structures and killing three people.
-In 2020, the CPUC released a report concluding that the fire was caused by Edison’s electrical equipment.
+In 2020, the CPUC released a report concluding that the fire was caused by Edison's electrical equipment.
 Edison later paid $2.2 billion in settlements related to the fire.

-The California Department of Justice investigated the possibility of filing criminal charges against SCE but ultimately decided not to, finding that while SCE’s equipment and poor vegetation control had led to the fire, their conduct did not rise to the level of criminality.
-The decision not to prosecute was praised by SCE, which emphasized its ongoing commitment to reducing wildfire risk, but was criticized by attorneys representing fire victims.
+The California Department of Justice investigated the possibility of filing criminal charges against SCE but ultimately decided not to, finding that while SCE's equipment and poor vegetation control had led to the fire, their conduct did not rise to the level of criminality.
+The decision not to prosecute was criticized by attorneys representing fire victims.
 Politico later reported that just days before this announcement, California Attorney General Rob Bonta had received a $72,500 donation from SCE.
 A spokesperson for Bonta said that this was caused by a miscommunication and that Bonta would return the money.